MatheusOliveira2/Cosette-Code-Challenge/README.md

 This line runs the dev mode from the server and the Storybook.

-- The default URL is: http://localhost:6006/
+- Access Storybook in your browser at the default URL: http://localhost:6006/

 ### Tests
   Tests were developed using the Storybook Interaction Tests.

   ![Screen_Recording_2023-07-22_at_4_35_38_pm_AdobeExpress](https://github.com/MatheusOliveira2/Cosette-Code-Challenge/assets/49612947/dbf45fab-9fac-4cbb-9ea1-b738aa072cfa)

+# Acknowledgments
+Special thanks to Cosette for providing this code challenge opportunity.